 R-8.3.3.2.2/1: In case the fingerprint information from the remote TLS endpoint is received on the signalling path, the MGC is required to pass this information to the MG.

-Editor’s note: Requirement only applicable if option is defined by the TLS profile.
-Clarification needed?

-Editor’s note: TBC, layout and content of the fingerprint.
-Using RFC4572 on the H.248 interface could be an option

 R-8.3.3.2.2/2: In case the fingerprint information is received by the MG, the MG is required to verify the received self-signed certificate from the remote TLS endpoint against the fingerprint.

 R-8.3.3.2.2/3: In case the verification fails, or in case the fingerprint information element has not been received by the MG, the MG is required to regard the remote TLS endpoint as not authenticated.